 Selective Focus at Versailles

 I made the above photo of the beautiful, sunlit flowers in the gardens of Versailles on a warm summer's day to demonstrate the selective focus technique.

 Let's look at how to apply the selective focus technique to your images.

-- Ensure the lens is focused on your primary focal point.
-You can employ focus peeking, if your camera includes that feature, to achieve more critical focus on stationary subjects.
+Ensure the lens is focused on your primary focal point.
+You can employ focus peeking, if your camera incorporates that feature, to achieve more critical focus on stationary subjects.

 How To Create A Shallow Depth Of Field

 Folks often complain to me that they're unable to blur the surroundings to the degree they'd like to.
 The reasons for this are a little complex, although the solution is, sometimes, quite straightforward.

 The three factors that determine depth of field are as follows: